pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Creates a if/else statement`:

 1. conditional statement
-2. conditional statement if else
+2. conditional statement number 140
-3. conditional statement if else [expressions]
+3. conditional statement if reference constant called quote is full quote
-4. conditional statement if [expressions]
+4. conditional statement if else gap
-5. conditional statement [expressions]

 #### Português